Danielhp95/sc2l-setup/NOTES.md

 # Notes for Py2SCL

+### Installation script

+The script is meant to be used in LINUX distributions.

+The installation follows these steps:
+1. Checks if StarcraftII is already installed.
+It downloads it and installs it otherwise.
+2. Downloads all available maps listed in the map section [here](https://github.com/Blizzard/s2client-proto "StarcraftII client protocol").
+3. Downloads all available replays found in the replays section [here](https://github.com/Blizzard/s2client-proto "StarcraftII client protocol").

 ### Directories of interest
 `$SC2PATH` environmental variable may be present, it contains the path to the Starcraft2 directory.
 `$SC2PATH/Maps` directory containing all available maps.
 `$SC2PATH/Replays` directory containing all available replays.

 #### Source code